arces-wot/SEPA-Go/README.md

 ## Usage

-See the [example](https://github.com/arces-wot/SEPA-Go/blob/master/example_test.go) to have a brief overview of the library.
+See the [example1](https://github.com/arces-wot/SEPA-Go/blob/master/example_test.go) for an overview of client apis and [example2](https://github.com/arces-wot/SEPA-Go/blob/master/pac/example_test.go) for the new Publisher Aggregator Consumer apis.

 ## Contributing